jdersch/PERQemu/PERQemu/Readme-source.txt

   Mul/Div unit.
 It is unknown at this point if early versions of Accent or PNX make use of MulDiv, although later versions do.

+- PERQ 24-bit CPU - In progress!
+Changes to support the extended 24-bit 16K
+  CPU are in place, but no testing can be done until PERQ-2/Z80/EIO changes are complete, along with 24-bit ROM images and a configuration option to let the user choose which machine to configure.

-    These are both implemented by code under the \CPU directory.
-16K CPU support is toggled by the "SIXTEEN_K" conditional compilation symbol.
+    These are all implemented by code under the \CPU directory.

 - Memory - Complete.
 The default memory board provides 1MB (.5MW) of RAM.
   You can increase this to 2MB (1MW, the maximum supported) by enabling the